tonyaellie/tonya-utils/README.md

 - Randomizer: A tool for generating random numbers, strings, and other data.
 - QR Code Generator: A tool for generating QR codes from a given piece of text.
 - Reader: A tool for reading a given piece of text aloud.
+- Request Sender: A tool for sending HTTP requests.
+- Formatter: A tool for formatting JSON/XML/HTML/CSS/JavaScript.
-- Password Generator: A tool for generating secure passwords.
+- Team Generator: A tool for generating teams from a given list of names.
+- Timer: A tool for creating timers.
+- Stopwatch: A tool for creating stopwatches.
+- Quadratic Solver: A tool for solving quadratic equations (possibly with complex numbers and higher degree polynomials).
+- Distribution Calculator: A tool for calculating the distribution of a given set of numbers (binomial, geometric, negative binomial, poison, etc).

+## Utils that probably need a server/database
 - YouTube Downloader: A tool for downloading YouTube videos.
 - URL Shortener: A tool for shortening URLs.
 - Request Catcher: A tool for catching HTTP requests.
-- Formatter: A tool for formatting JSON/XML/HTML/CSS/JavaScript.
-- Team Generator: A tool for generating teams from a given list of names.
-- Countdown Timer: A tool for creating countdown timers.

 ## Issues and Contributing